henley-regatta/adventofcode2020/README.md

 # adventofcode2020

-I don't think I've got the chops for this one for the full list but hey ho.
 These are my answers for the [2020 Advent of Code](https://adventofcode.com/2020)

+I don't think I've got the chops to get to the end of this but we'll see how we go.

 Answers are structured by language (Python, Go, Rust) and named by day.